 - Reframes the birth experience

-All services are available in-person, over the phone, online or in the comfort of your own home.
-For more information, contact Shannon Kane at email@example.com or 403-880-2367
+All birth trauma services are available in-person, over the phone, online or in the comfort of your own home.
+For more information, contact Shannon Kane at firstname.lastname@example.org or 403-880-2367